sarisabban/RosettaDesign/README.md

 1. You will need to download and compile [PyRosetta](http://www.pyrosetta.org/).
 2. You will also need to install Biopython and dssp to run the BLAST operation after the RosettaDesign protocol, install using the following command:

-`sudo apt install python3-biopython dssp`
+`sudo apt install python3-biopython dssp gnuplot`

 ## How to use
 1. It is best if you design proteins with a single chain that is between 80 - 150 amino acids, any shorter or longer will make it difficult to evaluate the design using the [Rosetta Abinitio Folding Simulation](https://github.com/sarisabban/RosettaAbinitio).